vvzhukov/vvzhukov.github.io/_posts/2024-05-15-Optimal_Variance.md

 data_F_1m <- rf(10^6, df1 = 10, df2 = 20)
 data_F_1b <- rf(10^9, df1 = 10, df2 = 20)
 ```
+All calculations were performed on the Linux VM with 20 logical processors and 32Gb of RAM.

 ## 5. Results